NZMSA/2023-Phase-2/data-science/1. Exploratory Data Analysis and Data Preprocessing/README.md

 ### 3. Visualize data

+Now, visualisation of data is required to facilitate the identification of patterns and trends in large data sets.
-Visualize data with Matplotlib in python (required).
+Visualize data with ```Matplotlib``` in python (required).

 ```python
 from matplotlib import pyplot as plt